 Those participating and viewing pornography are directly and indirectly supporting trafficking.
 If you currently watch pornography and needed another reason to quit, consider the women, men, and children who are victims of sex-trafficking.
 We should have nothing to do with that.

-Trafficking and the pro-life/pro-family cause
+Trafficking and the Pro-life Cause

 Human trafficking is indirectly linked to the pro-life and pro-family cause insofar as all assaults on human life and dignity are interrelated and mutually supportive.
 However, it is also directly linked to the pro-life cause, insofar as human traffickers, especially sex traffickers, routinely force their victims to take abortifacient contraception or to undergo surgical abortions when they get pregnant.
 The abortion industry, alas, is only too-willing to help out.